ab1355/SynapseFlow/README.md

 The project includes both end-to-end (E2E) and performance benchmark tests to ensure reliability and speed.

-1.  **E2E Tests**: These tests validate the `/api/brain-dump` endpoint using realistic inputs.
+1.  **E2E Tests**: Validate the `/api/brain-dump` endpoint.
     - **Prerequisite**: Ensure the development server is running.
-    - **Command**:
+    - **Command**: `npm test server/tests/e2e/brainDump.test.ts`
-      ```bash
-      npm test server/tests/e2e/brainDump.test.ts
-      ```

-2.  **Performance Benchmarks**: These tests measure the processing time of the core agent factory across a range of inputs.
+2.  **Performance Benchmarks**: Measure the processing time of the core agent factory.
-    - **Command**:
+    - **Command**: `npm test server/lib/performance/AgentBenchmark.ts`
-      ```bash
-      npm test server/lib/performance/AgentBenchmark.ts
-      ```

 ## 🤖 Core Agent Architecture

-The backend is powered by a modular, multi-agent system designed for comprehensive analysis.
+The backend is powered by a **Vector-Enhanced Agent System**.
+This dynamic, modular architecture uses AI to understand the semantic meaning of your tasks.

-- **InputParser**: Deterministically analyzes raw text into structured tasks, ideas, and concerns.
-- **Specialized Agents**:
-    - `AgileAgent`: Converts inputs into user stories and epics.
-    - `KanbanAgent`: Creates adaptive Kanban boards based on user context.
-    - `GTDAgent`: Organizes items into "Next Actions", "Projects", and other GTD contexts.
+- **`AgentFactory`**: The central coordinator that dynamically routes tasks to the most appropriate agents.
+- **Vector Embeddings**: Automatically generated for all inputs, enabling semantic search and context-aware analysis.
+- **Specialized Agents**: A suite of agents (`Agile`, `Kanban`, `GTD`, etc.) that apply different productivity frameworks.
+They are now context-aware, using historical data to make smarter recommendations.
-- **ProgressOrchestrator**: Analyzes the outputs from all agents to identify cross-framework momentum opportunities and ripple effects.
+- **`ProgressOrchestrator`**: Analyzes outputs to find cross-project momentum opportunities and quantifies the progress gain from semantically related tasks.
-- **AgentFactory**: The central entry point that manages the entire workflow, from parsing input to orchestrating the final response.

 ---

-This project is a work in progress.
-For detailed development status, see `dev.md`.
+This project has completed its core development roadmap, culminating in the "Neurodivergent Superpowers Visualization" feature.
+For detailed technical history, see `dev.md`.